 Solving for v yields

-Calculating Final VelocityAn airplane lands with an initial velocity of 70.0 m/s and then decelerates at 1.50 m/s2 for 40.0 s.
+Calculating Final VelocityAn airplane lands with an initial velocity of 70.0 m/s and then accelerates opposite to the motion at 1.50 m/s2 for 40.0 s.
 What is its final velocity?

 StrategyFirst, we identify the knowns: .